hyprwm/hyprland-wiki/pages/Configuring/Multi-GPU.md

 For this case, the writer is taking the example of their laptop.
 Here are some of the details for the same

-Upon running `lspci | grep VGA`, I can list all the video devices installed on this laptop
+Upon running `lspci | grep -E 'VGA|3D'`, I can list all the video devices installed on this laptop

 ```
 01:00.0 VGA compatible controller: NVIDIA Corporation TU117M [GeForce GTX 1650 Mobile / Max-Q] (rev a1)